effektif/user-docs/docs/process-builder/triggers.rst

 Email trigger
 ^^^^^^^^^^^^^

-An email trigger starts a new case for each email that you send to the trigger’s Effektif email address.
+An email trigger starts a new case for each email that you send to the trigger’s Signavio Workflow email address.
 Note this differs from reading an existing email account, such as your own.
 After selecting the email trigger, you can see its email address: